Exponential self-similar mixing by incompressible flows: Introduction

-Before these analytical results, several numerical experiments have been performed, that supported an exponential rate of decay for ${\rm mix}\, \big( \rho(t,\cdot) \big)$ under an enstrophy budget.
-For instance, in~\cite{doering} a flow that instantaneously maximizes the rate of decay of the mixing scale for a sinusoidal initial configuration of the passive scalar was displayed.
+Before these recent analytic results, numerical experiments were performed that supported an exponential rate of decay for $\mix\big( \rho(t,\cdot) \big)$ under an enstrophy constraint.
+For instance, a numerical scheme to compute an instantaneous optimizer was given in~\cite{doering}, and numerical tests performed for a sinusoidal initial configuration.
 A global optimizer was computed numerically in~\cite{MMGVP}.